 And then there’s this really great hairdresser’s (Salon 32) which is hidden just next to (and to the left of) the Post Office.
 You really need to know it’s there – I’ve been going for ages and I still walk straight past sometimes, when I’m due for a hair-cut with the wonderful Pauline.
 It looks like this (and I’m going to regret telling you if I find I can’t get an appointment next time!)

 And then, just to remind you that it isn’t always winter, take a look at this scene on a Durham street that I photographed last summer, which included musicians and a most lithe, fluid and acrobatic dancer from Rajastan, all of them clad in the vibrant colours and textured embroidery typical of textiles from their part of India – extraordinary!

-If you would like to follow my weekly blog, click the BLUE ‘Follow this blog’ button at the bottom of the page.
+If you would like to follow my weekly blog, click the ‘Follow this blog’ button.

 If you would like to receive my special monthly newsletter, complete with colour inspiration, design inspiration and a free pattern, please complete the form.
 If you have any questions or comments, please fill in the form below.
 I would love to hear from you.